 Misfortune, success, euphoria and dismay are part of the nature of things.
-Our experience is our experience, and our response to our experience is our response to our experience, and none of it means anything beyond what it means to those who are impacted by it and how their response impacts life as it is lived about them.
+Our experience is our experience, and our response to our experience is our response to our experience, and none of it means anything beyond what it means to those who are impacted by it, and how their response impacts life as it is lived about them.
 And it is all a part of the path.

 Midwives assist in birth as it is happening.
 They do not beat virgins into delivering.

 The sage does not expect anything to be easier than it is.
-Or to be different than it is.

 What are we trying to make happen?
 What can happen?
 What needs to happen?
 What is happening?
 How can we assist what is happening in the direction of what needs to happen?